Managing the lesson: A practical introduction

-In this first event of our series on Managing the lesson, two of our TeachingEnglish course tutors will give a practical introduction to different aspects of managing classroom learning.
-Join us to learn practical ideas for how to create a dynamic and positive learning environment in your classroom.
+In this first event of our series on Managing the lesson, two of our TeachingEnglish course tutors give a practical introduction to different aspects of managing classroom learning.
+Watch the recordings to learn practical ideas for how to create a dynamic and positive learning environment in your classroom.
 In the second session, discover strategies for dealing with noisy classrooms, and how to manage activities and transitions to ensure that learners are motivated and on-task.

 About the sessions